HitchedSyringe/Sleepy/README.md

 The license as of commit `6337f3cde11450b5ca637183009f91b0483b7fdb` also applies to commits prior, regardless of the license(s) stated.

+## Privacy Policy and Terms of Service

+*Last updated 7th September, 2022*

+This is here in case Discord requires me to make one in the future.

+There isn't really anything to note.
+The officially hosted instance does not store any personal data.

 ## Versioning

 The version number has a 3-digit format: `main.major.micro`